karam94/karam94.github.io/content/posts/2020/2020-12-01-Design-Patterns-The-Builder-Pattern.md

 description: "The first of posts in my blog post series where I try to cover all of the Gang of Four Design Patterns in five minutes each, this time it's one of the Creational Patterns... the Builder Pattern!"
 ---

-*Welcome to the first of my Five Minute Design Patterns series where I take a brief look at a design pattern in every post!
+*Welcome to the first of my [Five Minute Design Patterns series](https://www.karam.io/blog/tag/Five%20Minute%20Design%20Patterns/) where I take a brief look at a design pattern in every post!
 The reason why I've gone for brief overviews is because I think sometimes, less can be more and not everyone always wants to be drowned in text & UML diagrams.
 My goal is to keep each one of these a maximum of a 5 minute read as per the read length calculation on my blog that can be seen under the blog title.
 This post will cover one of the Creational Patterns, namely the Builder Pattern.
 If you're looking for a post on one of the other of the Gang of Four Design Patterns, you will most likely find them here.*

 -----------------------------
 ## A Brief Overview
-The Builder Pattern is a Creational Design Pattern that aims to separate the construction of a complex object *(an object is considered complex when it can be resembled by numerous permutations, sometimes based on some sort of internal logic. e.g. A car object representation...
-Silver Honda Civic, Red Honda Civic, Black Honda Accord)* from its internal representation *(e.g. an object class, within a codebase)*, alternatively aiming to facilitate a single construction process instead that can be used to create the different representations *(of that object)*.
+- The Builder Pattern is a Creational Design Pattern that aims to separate the construction of a **complex object** from its **internal representation**, instead facilitating a single/same construction process that can be used instead to create all of the different representations.
+    - **complex object** - an object is considered complex when it can be resembled by numerous permutations, sometimes based on some sort of internal logic, also sometimes referred to as an aggregate. e.g. A car object is the complex object and examples of different representations could be...
+Silver Honda Civic, Red Honda Civic, Black Honda Accord.
+    - **internal representation** - e.g. an object class, within a codebase.

-By using this pattern, we can simplify the object construction process and refine it to allow easier creation of the different permutations of the complex object whilst also avoiding code repetition and increasing code re-usability.
+By using this pattern, we can both simplify and refine the object construction process to allow easier creation of different permutations of the complex object, whilst also as a bonus, decreasing any code repetition and increasing code re-usability that may exist otherwise.

 There are two common variations of this pattern, namely the Builder Pattern alongside the Fluent Builder Pattern.

 ## The Builder Pattern vs. The Fluent Builder Pattern
-The Builder Pattern will often result in a `Builder` and optional `BuilderDirector` class.
-Either or will contain methods that provide constructed objects accordingly that are favoured over using the standard object constructor.
+The Builder Pattern will often always result in a `Builder` class alongside an optional `BuilderDirector` class.
+Either-or will contain methods that provide constructed objects and using these  gets favoured over using the standard object constructor.
+Think of the `Director` class as an orchestrator, that knows how to create pre-defined permutations by using the `Builder`.
+Sometimes as you may have realised by now, you may just want to directly use the `Builder` yourself.
 In the below example, our `BuilderDirector` contains a pre-defined method that returns a `Car` object pre-configured to match that of a Silver Honda Civic.

 ```csharp
 var carBuilder = new CarBuilder(upgradeInventory);